Lextuga007/Philosopher-Analyst-Netlify/content/collection/nhsr-intro/FAQ/index.md

 * Reading the [R for Data Science](https://r4ds.had.co.nz/index.html) book is great as it includes exercises that use the pre-loaded cars dataset.
 The [unofficial answers](https://jrnold.github.io/r4ds-exercise-solutions/) is also very useful and interesting as it both gives the solution and expands on the concepts.
 The [NHS-R Book group](https://github.com/nhs-r-community/book_group) is also (as of December 2021) reading through this book.

 * Consider setting up your own blog/website.
 There are two very fun ways to build sites in R: [distill](https://rstudio.github.io/distill/) and [Hugo Apéro](https://hugo-apero-docs.netlify.app/learn/).
+I've also built [a template in {distill}](https://github.com/CDU-data-science-team/distill-blog-template) for the CDU Data Science Team that may be helpful to also get started.

 Many people use these sites to quickly build and collate their projects together and they can be incredibly inspirational.
 Showcase examples include:

 - [distill's examples](https://pkgs.rstudio.com/distill/articles/examples.html)
 - [distillery showcase](https://distillery.rbind.io/showcase.html)